 “BETWEEN THE NUMBERS” NOVELLAS

-Nobody will mistake it for Chinatown, but in it's own terms it's a solid piece of work, unapologetically satisfying., and the rare screwball action flick that never overplays its hand or resorts to cheap shots to entertain fourteen year olds.
-It's one of the few films I've seen lately that makes me hope there will be a sequel.
-But almost everyone else -- including many Evanovich fans -- gave it a pass.
+Nobody will mistake it for Chinatown, but on it’s own terms it’s a solid piece of work, unapologetically satisfying., and the rare screwball action flick that rarely overplays its hand or resorts to cheap shots to entertain fourteen year olds.
+It’s one of the few films I’ve seen lately that makes me hope there will be a sequel.
+But almost everyone else — including many Evanovich fans — gave it a pass.
 Debbie Reynolds in particular was great as Gramma Mazur — nicely underplaying the character instead of milking it.

 ALSO WORTH INVESTIGATING

 Perfectly Plum: Unauthorized Essays On the Life, Loves And Other Disasters of Stephanie Plum, Trenton Bounty Hunter | Buy this book

 Now woefully out-of-date, but still a fun read for those who take their Plums seriously, this “completely unauthorized” collection of fan essays sifts through the cultural metaphors that abound in the first eleven novels, including such headspinners as “Bounty Hunting as a Metaphor for Dating,” “Why Stephanie Should Quit Her Job . . . but Never Will,” “Nothing Better than a Bad Boy Gone Good” and “Luck of the Italian?
 Skill Versus Chance.”

 If you’re plum crazy about Stephanie, and want to keep up to date on her and her creator, check out this page, created by Janet’s daughter, Alex.
 You can also subscribe to Janet’s newsletter, Plum News.